jonesor/Rage/cran-comments.md

 ## R CMD check results

 * This is a new release.
-* Minor improvements to functionality.
+* Includes improvements to functionality and some method corrections.

 ## Test environments
 - R-hub Windows Server 2022, R-devel, 64 bit